-At HSBC, sustainability means building businesses for the long term, forging growth and fostering sustainable development.
+At HSBC, sustainability means providing sustainable finance solutions to help build businesses for the long term, forging growth and fostering sustainable development.
 We are committed to partnering with clients in the transition to a low-carbon economy for a sustainable future.

 HSBC recognises the important role that finance has to play in creating sustainable growth, having been named the World’s Best Bank for Sustainable Finance in Euromoney’s annual Awards for Excellence 2020.

-We are here to help businesses advance towards a sustainable economy by providing financing support based on integration of environmental, social and governance (ESG) criteria, to support the UN Sustainable Development Goals (SDGs) and to combat climate change.
+We are here to help businesses advance towards a sustainable economy by providing financing support and sustainability loans based on integration of environmental, social and governance (ESG) criteria, to support the UN Sustainable Development Goals (SDGs) and to combat climate change.

 HSBC Vietnam and Duy Tan sign the first green deal

 How a green financing deal with HSBC helped a plastics company open a recycling factory